PoomSmart/CAHighFPS/README.md

 ### Battery: Does it drain your battery?

 Because CAHighFPS enforces the highest available FPS for the apps, it's only natural that this will consume more energy.
 Draining may be significant or else.
 YMMV.

-### ProMotion Display: iPhone 13 compatibility

-You may ask whether this tweak works with these devices.
-According to my simple analysis of iOS 15.0 QuartzCore simulator binary, although Apple introduced `CAFrameRateRange` that aims to step the FPS up or down depending on situations, CAHighFPS will still be able to override those logics.
-At any rates, only a real testing speaks.